rvbug/neovim/README.md

 ### Note
 * This is going to be challenging .. but what's the fun if it's easy
 * You need to have lot of patience.. so take small steps
+* It has a steep learning curve but worth it!!
 * Give yourself enough time to learn as Vi/Vim has a steep learning curve
 * Finally, read..read...read lots of documentation